barbosamaatheus/english-talking-api/.github/CONTRIBUTING.md

 2. Under your repository name, click  Issues.
   ![issue](https://help.github.com/assets/images/help/repository/repo-tabs-issues.png)

 3. Click New issue.

+4. If there are multiple issue types, click Get started next to the type of issue you'd like to open.

-4. Type a title and description for your issue.
+5. Type a title and description for your issue.
   ![description](https://help.github.com/assets/images/help/issues/sample_issue.png)

-5. When you're finished, click Submit new issue.
+6. When you're finished, click Submit new issue.

 ## Submitting a Pull Request